 The Christmas Cat

 As if the parents are not frightful enough, there is also the scary Christmas Cat (Jólakötturinn) to evade during the Christmas season.
 This giant black cat shares Grýla´s taste for humans.
 She is rumoured to devour everybody who does not receive a new piece of clothing before Christmas.
-So if you don’t want your loved ones to be eaten by this giant troll cat, you better give them at least a pair of new socks or a scarf.
+So if you don’t want your loved ones to be eaten by a giant troll cat, you better give them at least a pair of new socks.

 In 1932 Jóhannes úr Kötlum wrote the still popular poetry book about the Yule Lads.
 There he gives descriptions of each of the 13 Christmas trolls and describes their comings and goings.
 Some Icelanders still know it by heart.
 Hallberg Hallmundsson translated this long poem in English.